 This was my first job out of college.
 I love a library.
 Assistant editing "Quentin Tarantino: Interviews," edited by Gerald Peary.

-This is a weird thing that happened, too.
+And this is a weird thing that happened, too.
 That's me.
 And I wrote about it here.